Orange Shirt Day – “The truth is not yet fully told”

 I first shared the story of the 150,000 students who attended 139 residential schools in my Canada Day reflection.
 It’s a horrific black mark in our country’s history.

 Orange Shirt Day started in 2013.
 It’s the legacy of the St. Joseph Mission Residential School Commemoration Project and Reunion events in Williams Lake, British Columbia.
-At that event, former student Phyllis Webstad told the story of the orange shirt bought for her by her grandmother that was taken away from her on the first day of school.
+At that event, former student Phyllis Webstad told the story of the orange shirt her grandmother bought for her.
+That orange shirt she loved so much was taken away from her on the first day of residential school.

 We mark this day on September 30 because that’s the time of year when Indigenous children were taken from their homes and families.
 They suffered the indignity of attending residential schools that would “civilize” them, erase their culture and language, and assimilate them into the settlers’ way of life.
 During her talk, Ms. Webstad spoke of an elder referring to September as “Crying month” because there was crying in Indigenous communities and at the residential schools.